 likelihood that you'll drop a heavy dish full of hot food since you just have

-to turn to place it on the counter rather than lift it up to the counter.
+to turn to place it on the counter rather than lift it up and out of the oven.

 - If the cooktop is on a kitchen island, it will make it